Skip to main content

 • Implementing handlers that are called when certain knowledge is requested or provided.

-Instantiating and configuring a SmartConnector
+Instantiating and Configuring a SmartConnector

 Assuming this is your knowledge base, you can make a SmartConnector as follows: